ralfholly/aloa/README.md

 4.8.2  2017-07-04   FIX   When XML output is selected (--xmlout) no legend of
                           virtual MISRA issues was appended to the output XML file (Thanks, Peut!)
+4.9.0  2019-03-29   NEW   Support for PC-lint Plus (additional messages and
+                          message types).
+                          Note option --misra only applicable for pre PC-lint Plus editions of PC-lint (i. e.
+PC-lint 9.x).
 ```
 ## Usage